dudeitssm/wd-sentinel-mods/README.md

 3. Use OSHPark or any fabhouse to print out the ".kicad_pcb" PCBs

-Shoot me an email or open an issue if you have questions: moltensolderlabs AT pm.me Other projects on my site: moltensolderlabs.com
+Shoot me an email or open an issue if you have questions: moltensolderlabs AT pm.me

+Other projects are on my site: moltensolderlabs.com

 Everything licensed as CC0.
 Do whatever you want with these files.